neXromancers/shotgun/README.md

 - Only PNG is supported
 - Does not attempt to wrap slop
 - No cursor blending
-- Properly detects that stdout is a TTY, and defaults to a time-stamped file instead of dumping raw PNG data into your terminal (unless `-` is specified as the output file name)
+- Defaults to a time-stamped file instead of dumping raw PNG data into your terminal (use `-` as the file name if you want to pipe output to something else)
 - Most command-line flags were omitted
 - The XShape extension is not supported
 - shotgun is written in Rust, maim in C++